rlugojr/linkurious-enterprise-manual/manipulate/collapse.md

 ## Collapse nodes

-As we explore a graph, we expand the relationships of one or multiple nodes.
+As we explore the graph, we expand the relationships of one or multiple nodes.
 Sometimes the nodes and edges added to our visualization may not be relevant.
-In that case, we can use the collpase functionality to remove them.
+In that case, we can use the collapse functionality to remove them.

-Collapsing means removing from the visualization the nodes that are connected to one node or to a group of node.
+Collapsing means removing from the visualization the nodes that are connected to one node or to a group of nodes.

 Let's say that we are looking at the relationships of Instagram.
 We can open up the ```properties``` panel on the left.

 ![](Collapse.png)

 We then select ```Collapse```.
-The nodes that are connected to Instagram are remove from the visualization.
+The nodes that are connected to Instagram are removed from the visualization.

 ![](Collapse Example.png)